secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 The last thing you must do is type "login" in the CLI then press enter.

-Congratulations! 🎉 You may or may not have done this successfully.
-If you did not, don't worry as things are still in beta.
-Please report any issues to the beta channel.
+If your "Node Status" reports as "Running" then Congratulations! 🎉 If it does not then, don't worry as things are still in beta.
+Please report any issues [here](https://forum.enigma.co/c/enigma-nodes).